 “He was a prick and a drunk,” she snapped.
 “I didn’t want him dead, but I did want him out of my life.”

-“Really,” I said, taken aback at her forward nature.
+“Really.”
+I was taken aback at her forward nature.
 I hadn’t expected her to be so open with me.

 She stared at me.
 Finally her shoulders slumped.
 “Oh, shit,” she slammed out.
 “I said too much, didn’t I?”